The Broadcaster’s Guide to CDNs (Content Delivery Networks)

 3. CloudFront

 A relatively new provider, CloudFront is part of Amazon’s Web Services division.
 They offer good coverage – and support live streaming/video on demand – but have a somewhat limited feature set.
-As with others, pricing is based on individual needs.
+Price is transparent, dynamic and usage-based.

 The second option is to work with an online video platform that partners with top-tier CDNs.
 Popular names here include Wowza, IBM Cloud Video, Vimeo, and Dacast.